ecrz00/pico_vl53l0x/README.md

 # First setup
+This section is intended to guide users who have never worked with the pico-sdk for the RP2040 and MicroPython through a step-by-step description.

-## PicoSDK
+### PicoSDK

-Considering is the first time working with the PicoSDK and a RP2040, is recommended to follow the next steps:

 In order to make compatible Windows with some commands, is required to create a Linux environment.
 For this guide, WSL will be used.
-Is recommended that, if any issue appears during the steps, check the [Commmon issues](#commond-issues) section
 1. Open PowerShell and run `wsl --install`.
 Once the installation has finished, restart the computer.
+If WSL is not working, do the following:
+   *  Verify if `Windows Subsystem for Linux` and `Virtual Machine Platform` are enable.
+      1. Go to Control Panel > Programs > Turn Windows features on or off.
+      2. Make sure `Windows Subsystem for Linux` and `Virtual Machine Platform` are checked and enabled.
+      3. Click on accept and wait till changes are applied.
+      4. Restart the computer.
+   * Check WSL version
+      1. Use ` wsl --list --verbose` to verify the distribution's version.
+If no distribution is installed, use `wsl.exe --install Ubuntu-24.04` to install Ubuntu.

 2. Open WSL, create and add a password to a default Unix user account.
 3. It is recommended to use